remix-run/remix/docs/future/vite.md

 - ];
 ```

-#### Optionally scope regular CSS

-If you were using [Remix's regular CSS support][regular-css], one important caveat to be aware of is that these styles will no longer be mounted and unmounted automatically when navigating between routes during development.
+One important caveat to be aware of is that, during development, these styles will no longer be mounted and unmounted automatically when navigating between routes.

 As a result, you may be more likely to encounter CSS collisions.
-If this is a concern, you might want to consider migrating your regular CSS files to [CSS Modules][vite-css-modules] or using a naming convention that prefixes class names with the corresponding file name.
+If this is a concern, you might also want to consider migrating your regular CSS files to [CSS Modules][vite-css-modules] or using a naming convention that prefixes class names with the corresponding file name.

 #### Enable Tailwind via PostCSS